SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 Initializer Methods
 ~~~~~~~~~~~~~~~~~~~

-*Initializer methods* are special methods that can be called when a new instance of your type is created.
+:newTerm:`Initializer methods` are special methods
+that can be called when a new instance of your type is created.
 In its simplest form, an initializer method is just an instance method with no parameters,
 written using the ``init`` keyword: